 Miniature Portraits of Richard Keith Call and Mary Kirkman Call, ca. 1824.
 Images courtesy of Jane Aurell Menton.

-Having been admitted to the bar, Call practiced law in Pensacola and served one term as Florida’s territorial delegate in Congress (1823-25).
-In 1825, he and his wife, along with several enslaved persons, relocated to Tallahassee and purchased The Grove property, which orginally contained 640 acres - all of section 25 in township 1 north, range 1 west.
+Call moved to Pensacola, Florida in about 1821 or 1822.
+He practiced law there and served one term as Florida’s territorial delegate to Congress (1823-25).
+In 1825, Call, his wife, and ten enslaved people relocated to Tallahassee.
+The Calls purchased The Grove property, which originally contained 640 acres, situated just north of Tallahassee in township 1 north, range 1 west.

 A Plan of the City of Tallahassee, ca. 1829.
 Image courtesy of the State Archives of Florida.